sriomsubham/Projects-/Course Projects/Readme.txt

-Projects are from simplilearns Masters in A.I. program.
+Projects are from Simplilearns Masters in A.I. program.